-The SO2 analyzer at the Crescent Heights station was greater than 90% operational for 2019.
+The SO2 analyzer at the Crescent Heights station was greater than 90% operational for 2020.
 There were no exceedances of the 1-hour, 24-hour, or annual AAAQO values.
-The measured concentration was typically quite low, with an annual average of 0.2 ppb.
-The maximum 1-hour average concentration of 7.6 ppb was detected in October.
+The measured concentration was typically quite low, with an annual average of 0.1 ppb.
+The maximum 1-hour average concentration of 5.7 ppb was detected in January.

 The historical annual average concentrations for the past 10 years are summarized in the table below.
-There is no apparent yearly trend at the Crescent Heights station.
+Annual averages tend to be between 0.1 and 0.2 ppb.